jamcarbon/GitHubRunners_AWS/README.md

     terraform plan

-To apply all the infrastructure run
+Deploy all the infrasctructure

     terraform apply

-To destroy all the infrastucture created
+(To destroy all the infrastucture created)

     terraform apply -destroy